 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of tumor and how to treat it.
 Use the menu to see other pages.

 Doctors are working to learn more about how to best treat a GIST and provide the best care to people diagnosed with GIST.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the best diagnostic and treatment options for you.

 New drugs.
-Research continues to find new drugs for GIST, particularly new targeted therapies.
+Research continues to find new drugs for the treatment of GIST, particularly new targeted therapies.
 Several different drugs that target proteins that help tumor cells survive have recently been or are being researched.
 Drugs that affect tumor blood supply are also being studied to treat GIST.
-Treatments working through the immune system are also of interest in GIST.
+Treatments working through the immune system, called immunotherapy, are also of interest in GIST.

 Post-operative treatment length.
 The best length of time to continue imatinib treatment after surgery is unknown.
-Doctors are evaluating a recently completed clinical trial to learn whether giving patients 5 years of imatinib after surgery leads to better results compared with 3 years of imatinib after surgery.
+Doctors are evaluating a recently completed clinical trial to find out whether 5 years of post-operative imatinib leads to better results rather than 3 years of imatinib.

 If you would like additional information about the latest areas of research regarding GIST, explore these related items that take you outside of this guide:

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

 Listen to a podcast about research announced at ASCO’s 2015 Annual Meeting.